javierjulio/wq/README.md

 - `wq today` shows the word and quote of the day
 - `wq random` shows a random word
-- `wq inspire` shows a radom inspirational quote
+- `wq inspire` shows a random inspirational quote
 - `wq list [A-Z]` lists all or filtered words

 ## Development